The data set contains information for creating our model. It is a collection of data structured as a table, in rows and columns.

 We can identify the next concepts in a dataset:

-The data is usually stored in a data file or a database.
+The data is usually stored in a data file.
 Some common data sources are the following:

 The variables are the columns in the data table.
 Variables might represent physical measurements (temperature, velocity...), personal characteristics (gender, age...), marketing dimensions (recency, frequency, monetary...), etc.